Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 #### Power supply

-Power to the Asus KGPE-D16 is delivered by common PC power supply.
+Power to the Asus KGPE-D16 is delivered by a common PC power supply.
 Simply connect the power supply to ATX compatible connectors on the mainboard (SSIPWR1, SSI12V1, SSI12V2).